rosedj1/CMSOfficeHours/Programming/Python/Basics.md

 1. On remote machine: jupyter notebook --no-browser --port=8881
 2. On local machine: ssh -NL 8888:localhost:8881 <UN@host.server.com>
 3. In browser, go to: localhost:8888

+## Memory Allocation in Python

+Every variable in Python is a reference (a pointer) to an object and not the actual value itself.

 ---